Taking Charge of My Trajectory

 Emilie: Kendra, you were lucky to have a boss who really invested in your career growth, right?

 Kendra: Yes!
 She told me about Bossed Up Bootcamp, and I had the pleasure of attending right after I was hired full-time.
-It kick-started my tenure here, and meant that I walked into my new job with a clear sense of my vision and how this role fit into my long-term goals.
+It kick-started my tenure here, and after Bootcamp I walked into my new role with a clear sense of my vision and how this position fit into my long-term goals.

 E: That’s great.
 I hear your boss left shortly thereafter and you had to step up on your own, is that correct?